ShivaniSemwal/Webpages/README.md

    pelican content
    pelican --listen

-6. Copy and paste the host server URL into your web browser to view the Pelican site.
+6. Copy and paste the host server URL into your web browser to view the webpages.